adus-hash/Algorithms/Generational calculator/README.md

     population.append([random.uniform(0, 1000), random.uniform(0, 1000), random.uniform(0, 1000)])
 ```

 In this generation for loop we create new new_population array, it will contain our new population.
 In the second for loop we fitness all chromosomes in population and store their fitness, then we sort our fitted_population so we know which chromosomes have highest fit score.
 Then we take 2 from best 100 chromosemes and crossover then to combine best genes and mutate then to maintain genetic diversity and we add our child to new_population and new generation can start.
-This proccess repeat for 2000 generations and then we get our best fitting numbers for our x, y, z paramaters for function.
+This proccess repeat for 2000 generations or if best_fitted_chromosome hit 1000 fit score and then we get our best fitting numbers for our x, y, z paramaters for function.

 ```Python
 for generation in range(generations):